 Limelight hydrangeas bloom on new wood

 Hydrangeas that bloom on new wood set their flowering buds on the current season’s growth.
-Because their flowers come from new growth from the base of the plant, they can be pruned almost any time of year, except summer.
+Since their flowers come from new growth from the base of the plant, they can be pruned almost any time of year, except summer.
 Follow these three steps to maintain the health and vigor of these types of hydrangeas:

 - Cut off faded blooms in late summer to improve the looks of the shrub.